 - Postdoctoral Fellowship: Seeking: an exceptional and motivated individual to join the Washington State University-Vancouver Ecohydrology and Hydrological Dynamics group to conduct creative, original research at the postdoctoral level.
 This unique Postdoctoral Fellowship provides the qualified candidate an opportunity to propose and achieve original, high-quality research within the relatively open-ended areas of ecohydrology and hydrological dynamics.
 WSU-Vancouver is a vibrant, rapidly growing institution located within the greater Portland/Vancouver metropolitan area, near the Columbia River, Cascade Mountains and coastal ocean, and as such offers an exceptional quality of life.
 A PhD in hydrology/hydrogeology/ecohydrology or related field (e.g., geomorphology, soil science, ecology, biogeochemistry, environmental engineering, environmental fluid mechanics) is required prior to a start date between Jan-1 and Oct-1 2015.
-Applications received by August 18, 2014 will receive full consideration and will be considered on a rolling basis thereafter until the position is filled.
+Applications are being considered on a rolling basis until the position is filled; apply as soon as possible.
 More information and instructions on how to apply at: LINK.

 - Postdoctoral Researcher: Seeking: a postdoctoral researcher to lead the project “Interactions of fluvial delta island aggradation with organic matter deposition and coastal nutrient export”.
 This research will fundamentally advance understanding of how organic matter is deposited and preserved in young, prograding delta islands at the same time that heterogeneous island sediments, flow systems, and ecosystems develop.
 The project involves collaboration between Washington State University-Vancouver’s Ecohydrology and Hydrological Dynamics group and The University of Texas at Austin Wax Lake Delta geomorphology research team.
 A PhD related to geomorphology, hydrology/hydrogeology, ecology, or biogeochemistry is required prior to a start date between Jan-1 and Sept-1 2015.
 The position may be negotiated as a full appointment at WSU-Vancouver or as a joint appointment between WSU-Vancouver and UT-Austin but will primarily reside at WSU-Vancouver.
-Applications received by August 18, 2014 will receive full consideration and will be considered on a rolling basis thereafter until the position is filled.
+Applications are being considered on a rolling basis until the position is filled; apply as soon as possible.
 More information and instructions on how to apply at: LINK.